avk/avk.github.io/about.md

 * host weekly writing meetups and read at open mic nights
 * fluent in Russian
 * regulary <a href="https://arsenalofwords.com/" target="_blank">get my writing published</a>

-# If I could wave a magic wand&hellip;
-My dream design job would be to work on an operating system that successfully challenges the desktop metaphor, in a way that mobile ones have not.